touying-typ/touying-typ.github.io/versioned_docs/version-0.5.x/code-styles.md

 ## Block Style

 Many times, using only the simple style cannot achieve all the functions we need.
-For more powerful functions and clearer structure, we can also use the block style in the form of `#slide[...]`, where the `#slide` function needs to be unpacked using the syntax `#let (slide, empty-slide) = utils.slides(s)` to be used normally after `#show: slides`.
+For more powerful functions and clearer structure, we can also use the block style in the form of `#slide[...]`.

 For example, the above example can be transformed into